near/near-sdk-rs/HELP.md

 ## `LazyOption`

 It's a type of persistent collection that only stores a single value.
-The goal is prevent contract from deserializing the given value until it's needed.
+The goal is to prevent a contract from deserializing the given value until it's needed.
 An example can be a large blob of metadata that is only needed when it's requested in a view call, but not needed for the majority of contract operations.